vihdzp/pointillism/readme.md

 - 0.1.0 - 0.1.7: very early versions, have been yanked from `crates`.
 - 0.2.0 - 0.2.10: more stable versions, but still subject to drastic change.
 - 0.3.0 - 0.3.1: stable versions, tracked by a changelog.

+### Goals

+Future goals of `pointillism` are:

+- Filters (as soon as I learn what the word "biquad" means)
+- [Me](https://viiii.bandcamp.com) making a whole album with it :D

+## Disclaimer

+This is a passion project made by one college student.
+I make no guarantees on it being well-designed, well-maintained, or useable for your own goals.

+That said, if you happen to stumble across this and make something cool, please let me know!